Master's and Doctoral Program Overviews

-The Department of Computer Science offers an innovative graduate program, combining computer science fundamentals with practical knowledge and technical excellence in the most advanced technologies.
+The Department of Computer Science offers innovative graduate programs, combining computer science fundamentals with practical knowledge and technical excellence in the most advanced technologies.
 The Computer Science Department performs research funded by agencies including the National Aeronautics and Space Administration, the U.S. Air Force, the National Security Agency, the Naval Oceanographic Office, National Science Foundation and among others.

 M.S.
 Program Admissions Requirements